elastic/connectors/docs/DEVELOPING.md

 The number of retry attempts after failed request to the SharePoint.
 Default value is `3`.

-##### `enable_content_extraction`

-Whether the connector should extract the content from SharePoint attachments.
-Default value is `True` i.e. the connector will try to extract file contents.

-#### Content Extraction

-The connector uses the Elastic ingest attachment processor plugin for extracting file contents.
-The ingest attachment processor extracts files by using the Apache text extraction library Tika.
-Supported file types eligible for extraction can be found as `TIKA_SUPPORTED_FILETYPES` in [utils.py](../connectors/utils.py) file.
+### Documents and syncs
+The connector syncs the following SharePoint object types:
+  - Sites and Subsites
+  - Lists
+  - List Items and its attachment content
+  - Document Libraries and its attachment content(include Web Pages)

-### Connector Limitations
+### Sync rules

-- Files bigger than 10 MB won't be extracted.
+- Content of files bigger than 10 MB won't be extracted.
-- Permissions are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment.
+- Permissions are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elasticsearch Index.
 - Filtering rules are not available in the present version.
 Currently filtering is controlled via ingest pipelines.

 ### E2E Tests

-The framework provides a way to test ingestion through a connector against a real data source.
-This is called a functional test.
-To execute a functional test for the SharePoint connector, run the following command:
+The connector framework enables operators to run functional tests against a real data source.
+Refer to [Connector testing](https://www.elastic.co/guide/en/enterprise-search/master/build-connector.html#build-connector-testing) for more details.

+To perform E2E testing for the SharePoint connector, run the following command:

 ```shell
 $ make ftest NAME=sharepoint
 ```